-The Master of Arts in Communication Studies degree program is a 30-hour interdisciplinary field of study designed to promote understanding of the functions of human communication in its various forms and venues.
-You will learn to analyze, construct, and manage strategic communication in oral, written, and visual forms.
-The program emphasizes three substantive research areas: organizational and interpersonal communication, rhetoric and political discourse, and communication and culture.
+The Master of Arts in Communication Studies degree program is a 30-hour, theory-based field of study designed to promote understanding of the functions of human communication in its various forms and venues.
+Students in the program learn to analyze, manage, and assess communication in oral, written, and visual forms.
+The program emphasizes these substantive research areas: rhetoric and political discourse, interpersonal communication, communication and culture, and organizational leadership.

-- Academic – Comprehensive Exam Option: for students who wish to fulfill teaching requirements in communication studies or who want to pursue advanced degree work.
-It requires a comprehensive written examination to demonstrate proficient knowledge in their selected area of study.
+- Academic – Comprehensive Exam Option: for students who wish to fulfill teaching requirements in communication studies, pursue advanced degree work, or apply knowledge to relevant industry careers.
+It requires a comprehensive written examination to demonstrate proficient knowledge in theory, method, and emphasis areas.

 - Research – Thesis Option: for students who plan to continue their graduate education.
-It requires an original thesis project in a specific research area of interest.
+It requires an original research project in a specific area of interest.

 - Professional – Capstone Portfolio Option: for students who plan to pursue professional careers.
 It requires an internship or professional project and submission of a final capstone portfolio that provides a comprehensive overview of the work completed.

 Distance learning (online) students complete the degree program entirely online and coursework is completed asynchronously.
 This degree program option is well suited for working professionals.
 The 30-hour program consists of 12 hours of core theory courses, 3 hours in research methods, 12 hours in the Organizational Leadership emphasis, and a 3 hour capstone seminar course.
 For more information, see the UA Online website for MA in Communication Studies Online.